ElektraInitiative/libelektra/examples/external/java/read-keys-example/README.md

 This is a fully working example for how to use Elektra with Maven or Gradle for reading keys.

-First Make sure to either install the Elektra Java binding to your local maven repository:
+First Make sure to install the Elektra Java binding to your local maven repository:

 ```sh
 cd ./src/bindings/jna